 Tim O’Brien joins NBC Palm Springs from Toms River, New Jersey via San Angelo, Texas where he spent the last three years as an anchor and executive producer at KIDY/KXVA FOX West Texas.
 Before beginning his career in news, Tim was a host and producer at Madison Square Garden for the New York Knicks and Rangers from 2013-2018, and producer for the MLB and NHL Network from 2014-2016.
 Tim is excited to experience the other side of the country and call the Coachella Valley home.

-With 20 years in television news, Thalia is a veteran journalist on a mission to help Americans get healthy.
+With twenty years in television news and more than a decade in the Coachella Valley, Thalia is a veteran journalist on a mission to help our community get healthy.

 A Wisconsin native, Jerry Steffen spent most of his professional career at WKMG-TV in Orlando before relocating to the Coachella Valley in December, 2009.
 A student of the University of Wisconsin system and a Madison Media grad, Jerry fine tuned his meteorology skills at Embry-Riddle Aeronautical University.